 To help ease any grumbling about the changes, Howe led by example.
 He ate the same rations as the common soldier and laundered his own clothes.
 And he cut his own hair and altered his uniform in the same fashion as his men.
 His own tent contained little more than a blanket and a bearskin.

 In July of 1758 Howe’s regiment and his methods got an early test.
 On July 6 Howe lead his men, along with a Connecticut militia unit, northward on the shore of Lake George in New York, toward Ticonderoga (called Carilon at the time).

 Connecticut’s Israel Putnam acted as scout.
 The small force encountered a detachment of the French Army and a quick skirmish broke out.
 Howe’s forces acquitted themselves well, inflicting 300 casualties and taking 148 prisoners.
 They suffered few casualties of their own.

 However, one of the men killed in the fighting was General Howe himself.
 He died, at the age of 33, in the arms of Israel Putnam.

 The news of Howe’s death shocked the New England colonies.
 The Massachusetts general assembly voted to spend £250 to erect a monument to Howe in Westminster Abbey.
 But its full impact would only be felt later.

 Abercrombie would go on to lead a disastrous assault on Fort Ticonderoga.
 Despite having six times the force of the French, the British and American troops at Ticonderoga suffered a massive loss.

-After the outbreak of the revolution, New Hampshire General John Stark said he could finally reconcile himself to the loss of George Howe because, he imagined, if Howe had not died in New York in 1758, he would have been leading the British troops against him.
+After the outbreak of the American Revolution, New Hampshire General John Stark said he could finally reconcile himself to the loss of George Howe.
+He imagined, if Howe had not died in New York in 1758, he would have led the British troops against him.

 Thanks to Lord Howe, by Frank Wickes.
 This story last updated in 2022.